AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 ## Exercise 8: Running the predictive maintenance batch scoring

+**Duration**: 20 minutes

+In this exercise, you will import Databricks notebooks into your Azure Databricks workspace.
+A notebook is interactive and runs in any web browser, mixing markup (formatted text with instructions), executable code, and outputs from running the code.

+Next, you will run the Batch Scoring notebook to make battery failure predictions on vehicles, using vehicle and trip data stored in Cosmos DB.

 ### Task 1: Import lab notebooks into Azure Databricks

 In this task, you will import the Databricks notebooks into your workspace.